wmde/wikidata-wikibase-architecture/Glossary.md

 Wikibase is a collection of software and services to enable creation and maintenance of a powerful, flexible and customizable knowledge base.
 [Wikidata](#wikidata) is the largest current public deployement of this system.

+## Wikibase as a Service

+Wikibase as a Service is a platform allowing easy creation of multiple Wikibase instances using a single shared set of resources.
+Primarily developed under the name WBStack at <https://wbstack.com>, at the start of 2022 a service was created at <https://wikibase.cloud>

 ## Wikibase Client